Oliver Queen (Arrowverse): Characterization

 In season one, Oliver is not afraid to kill criminals when he deems it necessary.
-Pilot episode director David Nutter believes that, following the time on the island, Oliver returns to Starling City with Posttraumatic stress disorder (PTSD) and this contributes to his willingness to kill.
+Pilot episode director David Nutter believes that, following the time on the island, Oliver returns to Starling City with post-traumatic stress disorder (PTSD) and this contributes to his willingness to kill.
 Amell stated, "Killing people is gonna start to weigh on Oliver.
 He can't [complete his mission] by himself.
 He's gonna have to lean on somebody."
 Amell describes Oliver as having to battle himself in season one.
 Similarly identifying Oliver as having PTSD, Amell sees the character as a "damaged individual" who is a "ticking time bomb"; Oliver is not only doing good things, but falling along the way.
 For Amell, the character's damaged nature will weigh on him throughout season one, because he must hide his new self from his family, and masquerade as the "entitled jerk" that he once was.